Speaker Johnson leads House GOP on a trip to a Texas border city as Ukraine aid hangs in the balance

 An agreement in the lengthy talks in Washington would unlock GOP support for Biden’s $110 billion package for Ukraine, Israel and other U.S. security priorities.
 In meetings, Sens.
 Kyrsten Sinema, I-Ariz, James Lankford, R-Okla., and Chris Murphy, D-Conn., are trying to make progress before Congress returns to Washington next week.

-But Johnson, R-La., told The Associated Press during the border tour that he was holding firmly to the policies of a bill passed by House Republicans in May without a single Democratic vote.
-It would build more of the border wall and impose new restrictions on asylum seekers.
-Democrats called the legislation “cruel” and “anti-immigrant,” and Biden promised a veto.
+It is not known whether Johnson, who has called for “transformational” changes to border and immigration policies, would accept a bipartisan deal from the Senate.
+Johnson, R-La., has pointed to a House bill, passed in May without a single Democratic vote, that would build more of the border wall and impose new restrictions on asylum seekers.
+Democrats said the legislation was “cruel” and “anti-immigrant,” and Biden promised a veto.

-“If it looks like H.R.
-2, we’ll talk about it,” Johnson said of any border legislation that emerges from the Senate.

 “We’ve got to do something,” Biden told reporters Tuesday night.
 He said Congress should approve his national security proposal because it also includes money for managing the influx of migrants.
 “They ought to give me the money I need to protect the border,” he said.